Idia Renaissance

 Idia Renaissance is a non governmental civil society organization based in Edo State, Nigeria.
 The organization organize activities around human trafficking, including reception of victims of human trafficking.
 Idia Renaissance was founded by Mrs. Eki Igbinedion, wife of Chief Lucky Igbinedion, a former governor of Edo State.
-In 2021, Idia Renaissance partnered with the United Nations High Commissioner for Refugees (UNHCR) to create awareness on human trafficking and sexual exploitation of women girls.
+In 2021, Idia Renaissance partnered with the United Nations High Commissioner for Refugees (UNHCR) to spread awareness on human trafficking and sexual exploitation of women girls.

 History

 Idia Renaissance was founded on July 1, 1999 in Benin City, the capital of Edo State, Nigeria, as a counter-measure to address the trafficking of persons for sexual exploitation.

 Partnership

 The organization partner with the following organizations/institution to achieve its objectives: